Barprzykaza/FootballStats/README.md

 # FootballStats
-Fully responsive website, using free API to track matches and team statistics from TOP5 football leagues.
+A fully responsive website that uses a free API to track live match results and upcoming fixtures for the TOP 5 football leagues.
+Additionally, a custom API was developed to display average team statistics, providing deeper insights into club performance.
+The project ensures real-time updates and a user-friendly experience across all devices

 Project preview: